How Posture & Alignment Affect Birth Recovery

-Did you just pin your shoulders back, elevate your chest and flare your rib cage outward?
+Did you just pin your shoulders back, elevate your chest, and flare your rib cage outward?
 Now, what would your response be if someone said the word alignment?
 Understanding the difference between posture & alignment and how alignment WORKS for us is so important in pregnancy and the newly postpartum stages.

-During pregnancy, shoulders tend to round forward with the weight of enlarging breasts and the chin will poke forward.
+During pregnancy, a mom's shoulders tend to round forward with the weight of enlarging breasts and the chin will poke forward.
 During pregnancy, the uterus pulls the pelvis into an anterior tilt.
 This makes the hamstrings tighter and shorter, and places strain on the low back.
 A moderate anterior tilt is acceptable to help the pelvis open.
 However, an extreme tilt combined with weakened abdominals takes much more time and effort to adjust postpartum.
 When it comes to our alignment upon returning to exercise, we want to first reactivate muscle memory by realigning the muscles back to where they should be, then add in exercise.

 Posture is how your body LOOKS.